mongodb/mongodb-atlas-kubernetes/docs/api-docs.md

-TagSpec holds a key-value pair for resource tagging on this deployment.
+TagSpec holds a key-value pair for resource tagging on this resource.

 <table>
     <thead>